 A trademark search in Bangladesh can be for both word and device marks.
 It is advisable to conduct a trademark search prior to filing a trademark application to ascertain the availability of trademarks, the existence of prior identical/similar marks on the register, etc., so as to avoid any objection and opposition with respect to the mark.
 Although a search is not mandatory for filing the application, it is advisable to conduct a preliminary search for the proposed trademark before filing the application in order to avoid any objection and opposition with respect to the trademark later on.

-Trademark searches in Bangladesh can be conducted for word mark, numerals, labels and device mark.
-Device mark searches can be conducted through Vienna code.
+Trademark searches in Bangladesh can be conducted for word marks, numerals, labels, and device marks.
+Device mark searches can be conducted through the Vienna code.